pns-si5-al-course/soa-marsy-marsy-23-24-team-f/README.md

 (satellite/probe) in space on the right orbit or trajectory, so that the customer’s desires have been successfully fulfilled by the mission.

+8- As Richard (Mission Commander), I want to be able to issue an order for the destruction of the flight hardware in case of a severe anomaly, so that the rocket can’t follow an uncontrolled trajectory and to prevent potential damage on the ground.

 11- As Gwynne (Chief Payload Department), I want to receive, store and consult the telemetry data of the payload, so that Mars Y can certify that the orbital parameters desired by the customer are ensured.

+# Team Effort
+Hadil: 100
+Florianne: 100
+Nicolas: 100
+Chahan: 100